williamlamjy/mTracker/docs/DeveloperGuide.md

     * `subinstrument` is a collection of the different instrument classes: `Crypto`, `Etf`, `Forex`, and `Stock`.
 The primary role of these classes is to initialize instrument objects of their said type containing their necessary financial information recorded from the user.
-* `storage` is responsible for saving the session's instruments data to local file, updating them during runtime, and restoring data from previous session when the program is relaunched.
+* `filemanager` is responsible for saving the session's instruments data to local file, updating them during runtime, and restoring data from previous session when the program is relaunched.

 The subsequent sections will elaborate on the more technical design and implementation details of